Myat-Min-Khant/Face-Mask-Detection/README.md

 If you are using for webcam,

-Check help Command , sudo python3 live_webcam.py --help
+Check the help Command , sudo python3 live_webcam.py --help

 Simply Run The Command,